11 Surefire Tips to Improve Productivity Through BPM Workflow

 KPIs should always be relative to the task at hand.
 You can learn more about them (and what makes a good one) over on Investopedia if you are still confused.

-Once you have your new BPM workflow system up and running, you will need to immediately gather data to test its efficiency.
+10. Gather Data: Once you have your new BPM workflow software up and running, you will need to immediately gather data to test its efficiency.
 If it is not performing as well as or (preferably) better than your old system, then the time spent training, researching, and developing, has all been wasted.

 Although gathering data is a vital part of all this monitoring, do keep in mind that initial numbers will not be one hundred percent reliable.
 With any new system, expect mistakes for the first week or so.
 After this, your data should start to level off and be more complete.